crdx/lightning/README.md

 ### CSRF

-SameSite cookies are enabled by default, which mitigates CSRF highly effectively.
+SameSite cookies are enabled by default, which _somewhat_ mitigates CSRF.
+For proper protection a standard CSRF token implementation is still recommended.

-As such, there is no need to worry about CSRF tokens anymore.
-Yay!

 ### CSP